Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 orange peel or lemon peel in the tea

-pot when tea.
+pot when making tea.
 It gives a

 delightful flavor and makes ordi-